Skip to content

 If you are navigating or contributing to the repo itself, treat the directories on this page as implementation-adjacent support areas:

-• some are Rust crates,
+• some are historical Rust crates recorded for audit continuity,

 • some are language-binding or IDE projects,